aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part1/cognito_step4_custom_attributes.png" alt="Lab 1 Part 1 Step 6 Cognito Custom Attributes"/></p>

-**Step 7** – Once you've finished configuring the custom attributes, click the "**Next step**" button at the bottom of the screen.
+**Step 7** – Once you've finished configuring the custom attributes, click the **Next step** button at the bottom of the screen.
 This takes us to the policies page.

 Here we can configure password and administration policies.
 These policies (and others configured with user pools) allow us to vary the approach of each tenant.
-In fact, these options could, for some solutions, surface in the tenant administration experience of SaaS solutions, allowing individual tenants to configure their own policies.
+You could, for example, surface these choices in the tenant administration experience of your SaaS solution, allowing individual tenants to configure their own policies.

 <p align="center"><img src="./images/lab1/part1/cognito_step5_password_policy.png" alt="Lab 1 Part 1 Step 7 Cognito Password Policy"/></p>

 For our solution, we'll override a few of the default options.

-First, let's turn off the "**Require special character**" option for our password policies.
-Also, let's select the "**Only allow administrators to create users**" option to limit who can create new users in the system.
-Finally, set the "**Days to expire**" for the password to **90** days.
+First, let's turn off the **Require special character** option for our password policies.
+Also, select the **Only allow administrators to create users** option to limit who can create new users in the system.
+Finally, set the **Days to expire** for the password to **7** days.
 The figure above provides a snapshot of the user pool configuration screen with these options configured.

-Once you've completed this section, click the "**Next step**" button at the bottom of the page.
+Once you've completed this section, click the **Next step** button at the bottom of the page.

 **Step 8** – We're now at the MFA and verifications section.
 For Some SaaS providers, or even individual tenants, it could be valuable to enable MFA.
 For this solution, though, _**we'll leave it disabled**_.

 This page also gives us the option to configure how verifications will be delivered.
 For this lab _**we'll leave the default settings**_.

 If you choose to enable phone number verification or MFA, Cognito would need an IAM role for permissions to send an SMS message to the user via Amazon SNS. **For this lab, just click the "Next step" button**.

 **Step 9** – The 4th step in the wizard is the **Message customizations** page.
 As part of our onboarding process, we'll be sending emails to users to verify their identity.
 We can lean on Cognito for this functionality as well.
 This screen lets us configure how this verification process will work. _For this bootcamp, we will use the default verification message settings_.

 Scroll down the page to the "**Do you want to customize your user invitation messages?**" section.
 Customize the invitation email that will be sent by Cognito as each new tenant signs up as follows:

 Change the subject from "Your temporary password" to "**New SaaS Bootcamp Tenant**" and the **Email message** text to: